Minhajh2o/chefs-table/README.md

-# Pet Recipe Manager 🐾🍽️
+# Chef's Table - Recipe Manager 🐾🍽️

 A personal React practice project for managing your favorite recipes — from planning to preparation — in an intuitive and interactive UI.